Raid over Moscow: Second stage

 The pilots become foot soldiers and are placed outside the front facade of the "Defence Centre", depicted as the State Historical Museum.
 Using a mortar they must blast open the correct door to the facility, randomly chosen from five available.
 Bonus points can be gained from this section by destroying parts of the building and defeating the troops stationed there.
 Once the door is open, the soldiers make their way to the nuclear reactor, and the final stage of the game.

 Third stage

 In this stage, the player has to destroy maintenance robots that feed coolant into the reactor.
 The number of robots is determined by the difficulty level chosen by the player.
 The player is provided with several disc grenades that he throws at the robot, which is moving and firing at him the entire time.
 The robot is reinforced at the front, so the only way to do any damage is to bounce the discs off the wall and hit the robot in the back.
-As the number of discs is limited, the player should attempt to catch returning discs which missed the robot.
-To successfully complete the game, all robots must be defeated, the final one within a two-minute time limit.
+As the number of discs is limited, the player should attempt to catch returning discs that missed the robot.
+To complete the game, all robots must be defeated, the final one within a two-minute time limit.
 If the robot is not destroyed within the limit the game is still considered complete, but with no survivors.